Poisons In Common Foods - EAT LOCAL & ORGANIC

 WHAT

-A near-zero-calorie artificial
+IT IS: A near-zero-calorie artificial

 sweetener made by combining two amino acids with methanol.
 Most commonly used